Requirements for your business records

 - payroll records

-For data on immovable property and rights to immovable property, the retention period is at least 10 years.
 Do you store the data digitally?
 Then you must ensure that the programmes and files remain accessible during the retention period.
+That also means keeping access to (potentially paid) programs that you don't currently use.
+Keep that in mind.

 You can make agreements with the Tax and Customs Administration about the way in which you keep the data: via digital bookkeeping or on paper.
 And you can agree on how detailed you need to keep your records.
 For example, whether or not you keep daily statements or cash register slips.
 The Tax and Customs Administration puts these agreements in writing.